reformcollective/reform-next-starter/README.md

 ## Sanity Setup or Removal

-If this project could be using a CMS, set up a new project in Sanity.
+If this project is using a CMS, set up a new project in Sanity.
 If we're not sure, just leave it using the starter's project until we know (it's easy to remove if unneeded, but a pain to add back in)

 ### Removing Sanity